manassaloi/manassaloi.github.io/_posts/2021-10-05-no-forest-gump.markdown

 I was looking at P/E rations, covid numbers and what not and this guy made his decision on a simple rule: markets always come up.
 This guy doubled/tripled his money.

 It is not about just money.
 It is about how to let go of this hyper rational self.
 And also have more conviction.

-This thread has no point.
-Just random things I am thinking.
-Will end it here.